Prostatitis is the swelling and inflammation of the prostate, which presents with various symptoms and has various causes.

-Cause: chronic bacterial prostatitis is caused by the recurring bacterial infection of the prostate.
+Cause: The main cause of chronic bacterial prostatitis is the recurring bacterial infection of the prostate.
 It is diagnosed in the same way as acute bacterial prostatitis by the elevated presence of white blood cells and bacteria, but different from acute bacterial prostatitis, the infection does not respond immediately to antibiotics and needs further treatment.

-Treatment often includes several courses of antibiotics instead of one, and in the case of blocked urethra, a catheter can be prescribed to manage symptoms of urinary retention.
+Treatment: The treatment often includes several courses of antibiotics instead of one.
+In the case of the blocked urethra, a catheter can be prescribed to manage symptoms of urinary retention.

-Chronic nonbacterial prostatitis is diagnosed when patients exhibit the same symptoms as chronic bacterial prostatitis but no bacteria presence is detected in urine, semen, or prostate secretion.
+The third kind, chronic nonbacterial prostatitis (a.k.a.
+Chronic Pelvic Pain Syndrome), is diagnosed when patients exhibit the same symptoms as chronic bacterial prostatitis but no bacteria presence is detected in urine, semen, or prostate secretion.

 This condition is subdivided into two types: inflammatory and noninflammatory.

 Chronic nonbacterial prostatitis is the most common type of prostatitis but very little is understood about it.
-There is no known cause or treatment at this point in time.
+There is no specific cause and treatment for chronic nonbacterial prostatitis at this point.

 Asymptomatic inflammatory prostatitis is when the prostate is inflamed but the patient feels no symptoms at all.
-Because of the lack of symptoms, this condition is often diagnosed during tests for infertility or elevated prostate-specific antigen (PSA) level when a large amount of white blood cells is found in ejaculation.
+Because of the lack of symptoms, this kind of prostatitis is often diagnosed during tests for infertility or elevated prostate-specific antigen (PSA) level when a large amount of white blood cells is found in ejaculation.